SEIR-7-06/react-intro/README.md

 ## Additional Resources

-The [React documentation](https://reactjs.org/) is incredibly well put together and a great place to learn more about React.
+The [React documentation](https://reactjs.org/) is well put together and a great place to learn more about React.

-The [Introductory Tutorial](https://reactjs.org/tutorial/tutorial.html) featured on the React documentation will give you a great introduction to using **props** and **state** in React and will be a good primer on some of the topics we will be covering in the next few lessons.
+The [Introductory Tutorial](https://reactjs.org/tutorial/tutorial.html) featured on the React documentation will give you a good introduction to using **props** and **state** in React and will be a good primer on some of the topics we will be covering in the next few lessons.

 <!-- When we take a look at our `index.html` file in the public directory we see that there is no markup in the body tag except for one div with an id of "root".
 But when we put our app up in the browser, we see our app.
 In the browser, if we go to our developer tools and open the elements tab, we can see all of the HTML for our app.
 So what gives? -->